wp-plugins/codepeople-post-map/readme.txt

         <?php echo do_shortcode('[codepeople-post-map tag="mytag"]'); ?>

+= Q: How to know the ID of a category? =

+A: The explanation to determine the ID of a category is applied to other taxonomies.

+Access to the categories through the menu option: "Posts/Categories".
+After accessing to the categories page, click the "Edit" link corresponding to the category, and pays special attention to the parameter "tag_ID", in the URL on browser.
+The value in this parameter correspond to the ID of the category.

 = Q: Is possible to load all points in a category? =

 A: To display all points that belong to a specific category, it is required to insert the following shortcode [codepeople-post-map cat="3"].
 The number 3 represent the category ID, replace this number by the corresponding category's ID.
 To insert the code directly in a template, the snippet of code is: